AjmainFaieq/Dev-logs/README.md

 Today I:

-- learned different things about Http like Http Response,Response startline,http response status codes.
+- learned different things about Http like Http Response,Response startline, and http response status codes.
-- learned diffrent Http headers for both response and request.
+- learned different Http headers for both response and request.
-- learned diffrent http request methods and the difference between get and post.
+- learned different Http request methods and the difference between get and post.
-- Used postman service to practice how to use request body to put data into server with help of post method.
+- Used postman service to practice how to use request body to put data into server.